Saeed Robinson

 Saeed Robinson (born 8 August 1990) is a Jamaican footballer who plays as a midfielder for Greek American AA in the Eastern Premier Soccer League.

 Career

-College & Amateur
+College and amateur

 Robinson played four years of college soccer split between Western Texas College and Grand Canyon University, between 2009 and 2012.

 Robinson also played with USL PDL clubs FC Tucson and LA Misioneros.

 Professional

 Robinson signed with USL club Colorado Springs Switchbacks on 9 February 2015.
 Robinson ended his first season with the Colorado Springs Switchbacks with 3 goals and 1 assist in 22 appearances.

 On 9 December 2015 it was announced that Robinson will return with the Colorado Springs Switchbacks for the 2016 USL Pro Season.
 On 15 March 2016 Robinson scored in a 4-0 preseason victory against Ventura County Fusion.

 On 22 January 2020, Robinson made the move to USL Championship side El Paso Locomotive.